SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     change_target_amount : int
 ```

-Changes the transfered resource amounts by a fixed amount after every transaction.
+Changes the transferred resource amounts by a fixed amount after every transaction.

 **change_source_amount**
 Changes the current source resource amount by this value.